 Mind the structure

-Creating a structure is essential for an informative presentation outline.
-Usually, presentation sevices provides the foundation of your presentation are the three main parts: introduction, main part, and conclusion.
+Creating a structure is essential for an informative outline in a presentation.
+Usually, presentation services provide the foundation of your presentation the three main parts: introduction, main part, and conclusion.
 Your goal is to hook the audience in your introduction and make sure you have caught their attention.
-Then, you can elaborate your ideas in the main part, and finish with a brief summary of your points.
+Then, you can elaborate on your ideas in the central part and finish with a summary of your points.

 Get the right visuals

-The next step in the outline for a presentation is the creation of the proper visuals.
-Here, you have to decide what visual materials you would like to use on the slides.
-At this point of the presentation outline you don’t need to decide on the exact visual materials, but rather what type you’d like to use and where: graphs, photos, infographic etc.
+The next step in the outline for a presentation is good visuals.
+Here, you must decide what visual materials you would like to use on the slides.
+At this point of the presentation outline, you don’t need to decide on the exact visual materials, but rather what type you’d like to use and where: graphs, photos, infographics, etc.

 Decide on evaluation criteria

-This is basically a quality control step.
-Think of what makes a good presentation, and most importantly — how do you define a great presentation.
-There is no universal answer — some concentrate more on the lengths, while others on design.
-Your goal here is to evaluate all the points that seem important to you.
-Studying other presentations may really help!
+It is a quality control step.
+Think of what makes a good presentation, and most importantly — how do you define a great presentation?
+There is no universal answer — some concentrate on the lengths, while others focus on design.
+Your goal here is to evaluate all the points that seem important to consider in the outline for the presentation.
+Studying other presentations may help!

 Call to action

-Now we’re getting to the content, and would actually start from the end of your presentation.
-A call to action is a short phrase encouraging your audience to do something, related to your presentation: buy a product you advertise, dive deeper into the field that you’re researching and so on.
-A call to action is much better than a simple “thank you” since it is encouraging interaction among your audience.
+Now we’re getting to the content, starting from the end of your presentation.
+A call to action is a short phrase encouraging your audience to do something related to your presentation: buy a product you advertise, dive deeper into the field you’re researching, and so on.
+A call to action is much better than a simple “thank you” since it encourages interaction among your audience.

 Provide a solution

 Remember your presentation structure?
 The solution refers to the conclusion part and can be a highly effective way of summarizing your material.
-While the other parts of your presentation may be dedicated to a problem you want to highlight, the solution in the conclusion will be a logical ending, satisfying to the audience.
+While the other parts of your, e.g., business presentation outline may be dedicated to a market problem you want to highlight, the solution, in conclusion, will be a logical ending satisfying to the audience.

-Now we’ve come to one of the most important parts of your powerpoint presentation outline.
-Primary sources, like quotes and especially statistics are the most persuasive arguments you can use to prove your point.
-What is more, a good quote can also be used as an opener to your presentation, so think of several places where you can put them.
+We’ve come to one of the most important parts of your PowerPoint presentation outline.
+Primary sources, like quotes and especially statistics, are the most persuasive arguments you can use to prove your point.
+Moreover, a good quote can also open your presentation, so think of several places to put them.

 Make a design draft

 Design is a feature that can’t be overlooked.
-In this part of the outline for a presentation you can choose the theme for your slides, the color scheme as well as the layout of the slides.
-Think of where the text and visuals would be and what background is the most fitting to the type of your presentation.
+In this part of the outline for a presentation, you can choose the theme for your slides, the color scheme, and the layout of the slides.
+Think of where the text and visuals would be and what background is the most fitting to your presentation type.